Polynomial identities for quivers via incidence algebras

 The algebra $A_\pi$ is the incidence algebra, as defined in \cite{B}, associated to the transitive order on the set $Q_0$ given by $i<j$ if there is a path in $\tilde{\pi}$ from $i$ to $j$.
 Note that every incidence algebra in the sense of \cite{B} is of the form $A_\pi$.

-For an $F$-algebra $A$ we denote by $\id{A}$ the $T$-ideal of polynomial identities satisfied by $A$.
+For an $F$-algebra $A$ we denote by $\id{A}$ the $T$-ideal\footnote{A $T$-ideal is a two-sided ideal of $F\langle X\rangle$ invariant under all the endomorphisms of $F\langle X\rangle$.
+Here $F\langle X\rangle$ denotes the free object in the category of algebras containing $A$; thus it is unital if $A$ is. } of polynomial identities satisfied by $A$.
 The algebra $A$ is called $PI$ if $\id{A}\neq \{0_{F\langle X\rangle}\}$.
 In \cite{CDP} it is proved that $FQ$ is a PI algebra if and only if $Q$ has no vertices adjacent to more than one oriented cycle and such quivers are called PI.
 (Note that if there is a vertex $i$ of $Q$ and two distinct paths $p$ and $q$ in $Q$ with both endpoints equal to $i$, then they generate a subalgebra of $FQ$ isomorphic to the free algebra in two generators, and hence $FQ$ is not PI.)
 On the other hand, polynomial identities of incidence algebras are described in \cite{B}.
 In this paper we relate these two classes of algebras.
 Our main result is the following.

 \begin{thm} If $Q$ is $PI$ then $\id{FQ_\pi}=\id{A_\pi}$ for any set $\pi$. \end{thm}

 If $\pi$ is the set of all paths in $Q$ then $A_\pi=A_Q$ and hence we get: \begin{cor} If $Q$ is $PI$ then $\id{FQ}=\id{A_Q}$. \end{cor} There are many examples of infinite dimensional algebras $A$ such that $\id{A}=\id{M_n(F)}$; for instance, one can take $A=M_n(R)$, where $R$ is a commutative infinite-dimensional $F$-algebra.
 As a corollary of Theorem~\ref{Thm:Main} we obtain another example of this kind, but of a different nature.
 Note that for $Q=C_n$, the oriented cycle with $n$ vertices, $A_Q=M_n(F)$.
 Thus we obtain